 “As you’d expect, the answer depends on the test and the variant,” says Lorraine Lillis, PhD, scientific program officer with PATH’s Diagnostic program.

 “For the variants you’ve heard about in the news so far—Alpha, Beta, Gamma, and Delta—most antigen-based tests will continue to work, because most are targeting the N antigen of the virus.
 And so far, the N antigen remains conserved in these variants.
+Verifying performance with the newly described Omicron variant is still in the early stages, however no significant issues with antigen tests have been reported to date."

 “For molecular tests, whether or not they continue working will depend on the number and location of genes that the test targets.
-The new variants have mutations in the S gene that have been found to impact some assays targeting this particular gene.
+The new variants, including Omicron, have mutations in the S gene that have been found to impact some assays targeting this particular gene.
 However, if a test is targeting one or more conserved regions other than the S gene, then the test can be presumed to detect these new variants.

 “For tests that only target the S gene, we just don’t fully know yet.
 Additional studies are required.”